Down Periscope: Plot

-Lieutenant Commander Thomas Dodge, currently the executive officer of the attack submarine USS Orlando under its commanding officer Commander Carl Knox, is being considered for a third time to captain a submarine.
-Although an excellent leader, he has been previously passed over because of his unorthodox command methods that included a "brushing" incident against a Russian missile submarine three years earlier near the port of Murmansk, Russia, and a penile tattoo reading "Welcome Aboard" that he acquired as an ensign while intoxicated.
-If denied again, Dodge will be dismissed from the Navy's submarine command program.
+Lieutenant Commander Thomas Dodge, executive officer of the attack submarine USS Orlando, is being considered for a third time to captain a submarine.
+Although he is a capable leader during missions, he has been previously passed over because of his unorthodox command methods that included a "brushing" incident against a Russian missile submarine three years earlier near the port of Murmansk, Russia, and a penile tattoo reading "Welcome Aboard" that he acquired as an ensign while intoxicated.
+If denied again, Dodge will be dismissed from the Navy's submarine command program and reassigned to a desk job.

 Rear Admiral Yancy Graham, who dislikes Dodge, opposes his promotion, but Vice Admiral Dean Winslow, Commander, Submarine Force Atlantic, selects him for a war game to test the Navy's defenses against diesel-powered submarines.
-As Russia has been donating their diesel fleet to the United States's adversaries, Winslow orders him to restore the rusty World War II-era diesel-powered submarine USS Stingray (SS-161) assigned to him by Graham, and use it to "invade" Charleston Harbor undetected, and if successful, to sink a dummy warship in Norfolk Harbor with two live torpedoes.
-Though initially reluctant, Dodge offers Winslow a wager: if he completes both tasks, Winslow will give him a nuclear submarine to command.
+As Russia has been donating their diesel fleet to the United States's adversaries, Winslow orders him to restore the rusty World War II-era diesel-powered submarine USS Stingray (SS-161) assigned to him by Graham and use it to "invade" Charleston Harbor undetected, and if successful, to sink a dummy warship in Norfolk Harbor with two live torpedoes.
+Initially reluctant, Dodge offers Winslow a wager: if he completes both tasks, Winslow will give him a nuclear submarine to command.
 Winslow agrees to consider it, instructing Dodge to "think like a pirate" rather than follow conventional war-game rules.

 Graham, desiring a third star should he win, handpicks "the crew from hell" for Stingray: Lieutenant Martin G. Pascal as the executive officer; civilian naval contractor Howard as the chief engineer; Engineman First Class Brad Stepanak; Sonar Technician Second Class E.T.
-"Sonar" Lovacelli; Seaman Stanley "Spots" Sylvesterson; Seaman Jefferson "Stoneball" Jackson; Electrician's Mate Michael Nitro; and Culinary Specialist Second Class Buckman as Stingrays cook.
+"Sonar" Lovacelli; Seaman Stanley "Spots" Sylvesterson as helmsman; Seaman Jefferson "Stoneball" Jackson as planesman; Electrician's Mate Michael Nitro; and Culinary Specialist Second Class Buckman as Stingrays cook.
 Additionally, Graham assigns a female Surface-qualified officer, Lieutenant Emily Lake, as Stingrays diving officer to see if women can successfully serve aboard submarines.